dotnet/docs-maui/docs/user-interface/controls/hybridwebview.md

 ms.date: 08/20/2024
 monikerRange: ">=net-maui-9.0"

-#customer intent: As a developer, I want to host HTML/JS/CSS content in a web view so that I can communicate between the app and a .NET back-end.
+#customer intent: As a developer, I want to host HTML/JS/CSS content in a web view so that I can publish the web app as a mobile app.
 ---

 # HybridWebView